No matter who is in office, the ACLU of Iowa works tirelessly to defend the voting rights of all Iowans.

 Voter ID Laws

 Iowa passed a voter ID law in 2016.
 The law does not go fully into effect until January 2019.
 Until then, Iowans who are registered to vote but don't have the required ID can sign an affidavit and vote a regular ballot.
 A lawsuit has also been filed by voting rights advocates, which may alter the impact of the law.

 Voting Rights for Those With Criminal Convictions

-Iowa remains just one of three states that imposes lifetime voting bans on people with felonies, even after they have completed their criminal sentences.
+Iowa remains just one of two states that imposes lifetime voting bans on people with felonies, even after they have completed their criminal sentences.
 The ACLU of Iowa contested this with a case, Kelli Griffin v.
 Iowa Secretary of State Paul Pate, that ended up in front of the Iowa Supreme Court.
-The lawsuit was not successful, however, and so now the ACLU is advocating for a change in the Iowa Constitution that will allow the more than 50,000 Iowans who have a felony conviction in their background to cast their vote.
+The lawsuit was not successful, however, and so now the ACLU is advocating for a change in the Iowa Constitution that will allow the more than 60,000 Iowans who have a felony conviction in their background to cast their vote.
 Find out more.

 Click here for the ACLU of Iowa’s guide to help Iowans with a criminal background determine if you can vote, and if not, how to get your right to vote restored.